robertorcosta/azure-docs.pt-br/articles/automation/automation-graphical-authoring-intro.md

 ### <a name="activity-output"></a>Saída de Atividade

-Para usar a saída de uma atividade anterior em seu runbook, use a variável $ActivityOutput com a sintaxe a seguir.
+Para usar a saída de uma atividade anterior em seu runbook, use a variável *ActivityOutput* com a sintaxe a seguir.

 ```powershell-interactive
 $ActivityOutput['Activity Label'].PropertyName